-• Manage the use of time effectively and be able to systematize actions in order to complete professional and technical tasks with realistic constraints.
+• Manage the use of time effectively and systematize actions to complete professional and technical tasks with realistic constraints.

-• Evaluate his/her own performance, be forthright about errors, accept constructive criticism, and look for ways to improve academic and clinical performance.\
+• Evaluate his/her own performance, be forthright about errors, accept constructive criticism, and look for ways to improve academic and clinical performance.

-• Exhibit professional behavior by conforming to appropriate standards of dress, appearance, language, and public behavior as outlined in the Program's clinic and academic handbooks.\
+• Exhibit professional behavior by conforming to appropriate standards of dress, appearance, language, and public behavior as outlined in the Program's clinic and academic handbooks.

-• Display mature, empathic and effective relationships with patients/clients, faculty and staff while maintaining professional boundaries.\
+• Display mature, empathic, and effective relationships with patients/clients, faculty and staff while maintaining professional boundaries.

-(\\Eligibility Requirements and Essential Functions adapted by Council of Academic Programs in Communication Sciences and Disorders, 2007; Essential Skills Communication Disorders by Murry State University)
+(Eligibility Requirements and Essential Functions adapted by Council of Academic Programs in Communication Sciences and Disorders, 2007; Essential Skills Communication Disorders by Murray State University)